 Unlike many large recreational tracts, this parcel already has:

+The framework is in place.
 It simply needs to be taken to the next level.

 This area of Northwest Minnesota continues to offer some of the strongest per-acre value in the state when compared to southern agricultural markets and central Minnesota recreational corridors.

+This is not simply a hunting property.
 It is a scalable wildlife investment positioned for both immediate enjoyment and long-term land value stability.